haojunsng/sh-vegapunk/README.md

 # 🤖⚙️ `data_robot`
 *"SUPER!!!"*

 `data_robot` is modeled after **Franky** from the Straw Hat Pirates.
-While Franky builds ships, this one builds bots — starting with Telegram automation.
+While Franky builds ships, this one builds bots.

-Right now, `data_robot` is docked with two working arms (Telegram bot):
+Right now, `data_robot` is docked with two working arms:

 ---